-Because Russia has formally annexed Crimea after officially recognizing the 2014 referendum on this question, there is no chance it will return the territory to Ukraine.
-These impossible odds will not change with the eventual departure of President Putin from the scene, even should the political order Putin created collapse.
+Because Russia has formally annexed Crimea after officially recognizing the 2014 referendum on this question, there is no chance it will return the territory to Ukraine.64 These impossible odds will not change with the eventual departure of President Putin from the scene, even should the political order Putin created collapse.
 It is the immense strategic and emotional importance of Crimea to Russia, and what appear to be the wishes of a majority of its inhabitants, that make a reversal impossible.
-Any Russian government that surrendered Crimea would suffer a catastrophic loss of domestic prestige.
-San and the control of the contro
+Any Russian government that surrendered Crimea would suffer a catastrophic loss of domestic prestige.65